Will my health plan cover my baby after birth?

 Because you have health insurance, your baby has automatic coverage for the first 30 days of life.
 How nice!
-Just make sure you sign your little one up within the 30-day window.
+Just make sure you sign your little one up within the 60-day special enrollment period window.

 Will my baby have to meet her own deductible?